-Windows includes a Telnet Service that allows remote users to log on to the operating system and run console programs using the command line.
-Oracle supports database command line utilities such as sqlplus, sqlldr, import, and export using this feature, but does not support the database GUI tools such as Oracle Universal Installer and Oracle Net Configuration Assistant.
+Windows x64 platforms 'include a Telnet Service that allows remote users to log on to the operating system and run console programs using the command line, in the same way that they do on UNIX.
+Oracle supports the use of command line utilities, such as SQL\Plus, Export, Import, and SQL\Loader, using this feature, but does not support their GUI tools.